wikimedia-gadgets/types-mediawiki/README.md

 **If you find any errors or have suggestions for more specific typings, please open a PR or file an issue.**

-### API parameters
+### Action API parameters

-This package also provides typings for API parameters for MediaWiki core APIs and the ones added by a number of extensions (the ones enabled on English Wikipedia).
+This package also provides typings for API request parameters for the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page).
+API endpoints defined in MediaWiki core and by a number of extensions (the ones enabled on English Wikipedia) are covered.
 These aren't exported to the global scope, however.
 For usage, you need to import them.
 For example:

 ```ts
 import type {ApiEditPageParams, ApiParseParams} from "types-mediawiki/api_params";